How to Paint Brick on Your Home: 5 Steps to Getting a Flawless Façade

 Photo: Ivan-balvan / Getty Images

 Scrub off debris and dust with a soft-bristle brush or broom.
 Then, use a soapy detergent solution to clean away any dirt and grease.
 Using a power washer speeds up the process and removes any loose mortar, but don’t get too close, linger in one area for too long, or use the power washer on a high setting.
-Doing so could damage your brick house by causing the bricks to break or crumble or negatively impact the mortar joints, rendering your home structurally unsound.
+Doing so could damage your brick house by causing the bricks to break or crumble.
+It could also negatively impact the mortar joints, rendering your home structurally unsound.

-After you clean your brick, wait for a few days to let it fully dry out so that you don’t trap any moisture when you paint and so that the paint is actually able to adhere to the surface.
+After you clean the brick, wait for a few days to let it fully dry out so that moisture doesn’t get trapped when you paint.
+A dry surface also means the paint will adhere to the surface.

 2. Repair the Brick

-Once you’ve waited for your makeshift mortar to fully cure, don’t just jump into the next step.
+Once you’ve waited for your makeshift mortar to cure fully, don’t just jump into the next step.
 Check your forecast before you start applying primer, and make sure the weather will be dry for the next few days.
-You cannot apply paint or primer to wet brick because it won’t adhere properly and it could trap moisture inside, so make sure the forecast is clear and dry.
+You cannot apply paint or primer to wet brick because neither will adhere properly and could trap moisture inside.

 3. Apply Primer

 If your brickwork, old or new, doesn’t already have a seal or paint primer, this is a must-do job.
-Primer helps keep moisture out, provides a smoother finish and better adhesion, and you won’t need to apply so much paint because the brick won’t absorb as much.
+Primer helps keep moisture out and provides a smoother finish and better adhesion.
+You also won’t need to apply so much paint because the brick won’t absorb as much.
 If water doesn’t bead on the surface of the brick when you spray it, the brick likely hasn't had a primer treatment.

 4. Select the Right Paint